L to R Alex Trow, Laurel Casillo. Copyright 2016 Rob Strong

 Stay tuned for more information on New Works Now 5.0.

 World Premiere Plays at Northern Stage

-In 2013, the new leadership team of Northern Stage made a commitment to the development of new work for the American theater by instituting New Work Now.
-Initially established as an annual festival of new play workshops that culminate in public readings, New Works Now was designed to enrich the theater experiences of our audiences and artists.
-Northern Stage’s Leadership Team recognized that theaters that help to nurture and create new work while simultaneously producing a breadth of already-produced theater can make a profound difference in the power of theater to change lives.
-Northern Stage, as the major LORT regional theater in the states of Vermont and New Hampshire, is committed to ushering in new work to the American stage with the involvement of our audiences who are hungry for daring and impactful theater.
-New Works Now, held each January, has served as a guiding light for our company and has helped rebrand Northern Stage as a bold and visionary theater for our complicated times.
+In 2013, the leadership team of Northern Stage made a commitment to the development of new work for the American theater.
+To create is to be alive, to be vibrant, and a laboratory environment for Northern Stage would serve to enrich the theater experiences of our audiences and artists.
+The development of New Work in regional theaters is considered a risky proposition.
+Companies often stay away from new work because of the unpredictability of sales, lack of title recognition, and inability to predict audience response to a piece that has not been vetted.
+However, Producing Artistic Director Carol Dunne recognized that theaters who create work in addition to producing a broad spectrum of already-produced theater make a more profound difference in the power of theater to change lives.
+Northern Stage, as the major LORT regional theater in the states of Vermont and New Hampshire, is now committed to ushering in new work with the involvement of our audiences who are hungry for daring and impactful theater.
+New Works Now, our festival held each January, has served as a guiding light for our company and has helped rebrand Northern Stage as a bold and visionary theater for our complicated times.